ThreeTen22/HungryHungryTonauac/README.md

 A mod for the popular indie game Starbound.

-This mod aims to expand Tonauac's blessings in a vanilla-friendly way.

 for more details, please visit steam the modpage: http://steamcommunity.com/sharedfiles/filedetails/?id=908048884

-From steam:
-As Tonauac sat down for the umpteenth time, thinking about how the Cultivator's champion has abandonded him and his companions due to their irrelevancy.
-"How can I get the cultivator's champion to come and visit me more often?"
-He thought.
-Then, as if his mind wasn't his own, the answer came to him and he began to plan...

-Hungry, Hungry Tonauac

 This mod aims to expand Tonauac's blessings in a vanilla-friendly way.
 How it works is simple.
 Tonauac is a devout believer, Tonauac also understands the notion that klux is a god that values equiviant exchange.
 Tanauac also loooooooves food.